Polish–Lithuanian–Muscovite Commonwealth: Russian succession

-The mixed circle of the proponents of the idea saw an opportunity in Russia after the death of Ivan the Terrible, the last Russian ruler of the time whose legitimacy was never questioned.
-The proposal was revived soon after Ivan's death through the reigns of Stefan Batory in Poland and Feodor I in Russia.
-After Batory's death in 1587, Feodor I became quite interested in acquiring the Polish throne and sent a diplomatic mission to Poland.
-His support among the Lithuanians was high, but Poles issued several demands, such as requiring Fedors's conversion to Catholicism, an absolutely unthinkable event.
-Eventually, Sigismund III Vasa was elected the king of Poland.
-The death of Feodor prompted Sigismund to propose his candidacy for the Moscow throne, but by the time Polish diplomatic mission arrived in Moscow, Boris Godunov had been elected as the new Czar.
+The mixed circle of proponents of the idea saw an opportunity in Russia after the death of Ivan the Terrible, the last Russian ruler of the time whose legitimacy was never questioned.
+The proposal was revived soon after Ivan's death through the reigns of Stefan Batory in the Commonwealth and Feodor I in Russia.
+After Batory's death in 1587, Feodor I became interested in acquiring the Polish-Lithuanian throne and sent a diplomatic mission to Poland.
+His support among the Lithuanians was high, but Poles issued several demands, such as requiring Fedors's conversion to Catholicism, an entirely unthinkable event.
+Eventually, Sigismund III Vasa was elected the king of Poland and grand duke of Lithuania.
+The death of Feodor prompted Sigismund to propose his candidacy for the Moscow throne, but by the time the diplomatic mission arrived in Moscow, Boris Godunov had been elected as the new Czar.

-With the legitimacy issues clouding the entire period of the rule of Boris Godunov, Russia submerged into even greater chaos upon his death, the Russian Time of Troubles, which was accompanied by a decisive Polish armed intervention, the Polish–Muscovite War (1605–1618), commonly referred to in Russia as the Polish intervention in the end-17th century.
-In the course of the Polish–Muscovite War, the Polish prince (later king), Władysław IV Vasa, was briefly elected a Russian Czar among other such strange developments like the enthronement and the brief reign of False Dmitriy I, an impostor of Czar Ivan's son.
+With the legitimacy issues clouding the entire period of the rule of Boris Godunov, Russia submerged into even greater chaos upon his death, the Russian Time of Troubles, which was accompanied by a decisive Polish-Lithuanian armed intervention, the Polish–Muscovite War (1605–1618).
+In the course of the Polish–Muscovite War, the Polish-Lithuanian prince (later king), Władysław IV Vasa, was briefly elected a Russian Czar among other such strange developments like the enthronement and the brief reign of False Dmitriy I, an impostor of Czar Ivan's son.
 However, Wladyslaw was never officially enthroned, and his quick election remained in history as one of the fluke events of the Time of Troubles.

-The idea was again proposed in 1656 to 1658, when Moscow suggested that one of the points of negotiations would be the election of the Russian Czar for the Polish throne.
+The idea was again proposed in 1656 to 1658, when Moscow suggested that one of the points of negotiations would be the election of the Russian Czar for the Polish-Lithuanian throne.
 This time, it was the Polish side that presented demands (conversion to Catholicism and territorial changes) that eventually discouraged Russians from pursuing the project.
+In 1658, the Sejm elected Tsar Alexis I as King, but the decision was annulled by the protest of the Catholic church.